-As the regulatory and compliance landscape has evolved in recent years, the responsibility has shifted to organisations to ensure that their systems and supply chains are performing as expected.
+As the regulatory and compliance landscape has evolved in recent years in response to growing threats to cyber security, the responsibility has shifted to organisations to ensure that their systems and supply chains are performing as expected.

-Our team has developed a number of audit solutions for this scenario:
+Our team has developed a number of cyber security specialist services for this scenario:

 A Strategic approach to ICT security

 Organisations face the challenge of demonstrating to clients, potential clients, investors, regulators or other stakeholders that they have robust governance processes in place to manage the security of their information assets.
 For such organisations the solution is to implement an independently certified Information Security Management System (ISMS) such as ISO 27001.
 Others may wish to adopt a framework such as the National Institute of Standards & Technology (NIST) Cybersecurity Framework in order to provide assurance to their boards or senior management that good practice is the basis of their ICT security management.